starogre/Chess-with-Friends/dev/README.md

 Run the `00-docker-install-ubuntu.sh` script to install Docker on your WSL Ubuntu environment.

 ./00-docker-install-ubuntu.sh
+(this script only needs to be run once after WSL Ubuntu is installed)

 Run the following to add yourself to docker group so you can run docker commands